-9.2.14 STOP CONDITION TIMING
+9.2.15 STOP CONDITION TIMING

-A stop bit is asserted on the SDA pin at the end of a receive/transmit by setting the Stop Sequence Enable bit PEN (SSPCON2<2>).
-At the end of a receive/transmit, the SCL line is held low after the falling edge of the ninth clock.
-When the PEN bit is set, the master will assert the SDA line low .
-When the SDA line is sampled low, the baud rate generator is reloaded and counts down to 0.
-When the baud rate generator times out, the SCL pin will be brought high and one T{BRG} (baud rate generator rollover count) later, the SDA pin will be de-asserted.
-When the SDA pin is sampled high while SCL is high, the P bit (SSPSTAT<4>) is set.
-A TBRG later the PEN bit is cleared and the SSPIF bit is set (Figure 9-28).
+The master asserts a STOP condition on the SDA and SCL pins at the end of a receive/transmit by setting the Stop Sequence Enable bit PEN (SSPCON2<2>).
+At the end of a receive/transmit plus Acknowledge, the SCL line is held low immediately following the falling edge of the ninth SCL pulse.
+When the PEN bit is set, the master will assert the SDA line low.
+When the SDA line is sampled low, the baud rate generator is loaded from SSPADD<6:0> and counts down to 0.
+When the baud rate generator times out, the SCL pin is brought high, the BRG is reloaded and one TBRG (baud rate generator rollover count) later, the SDA pin is de-asserted.
+The SDA pin transition from low to high while SCL is high is the STOP condition and causes the P bit (SSP-STAT<4>) to be set.
+Following this the baud rage generator is reloaded with the contents of SSPADD<6:0> and resumes its count.
+When the baud rate generator times out (TBRG) the STOP condition is complete and the PEN bit is cleared and the SSPIF bit is set (Figure 9-21).

-Whenever the firmware decides to take control of the bus, it will first determine if the bus is busy by checking the S and P bits in the SSPSTAT register.
-If the bus is busy, then the CPU can be interrupted (notified) when a Stop bit is detected (i.e. bus is free).
+Whenever the firmware decides to take control of the bus, it should first determine if the bus is busy by checking the S and P bits in the SSPSTAT register.
+When the MSSP module detects a START or STOP condition the SSPIF flag is set.
+If the bus is busy (S bit is set), then the CPU can be configured to be interrupted when when the bus is free by enabling the SSPIF interrupt to detect the STOP bit.